othmar52/instrupella/README.md

 ## why not use any existing DJ app?
 After trying dozens of dj apps i did not find any that met my requirements
- - play/perform acapella tracks or parts of it perfectly in sync to any music
+ - play/perform acapella tracks or parts of it perfectly in sync to any music/tempo
  - useable on touchscreen/iPad (i do have timcode vinyl but its really an overhead for such a dummy task)
  - precise control for pitching
  - precise control for nudging